 In the summers of 2008 and 2009, Mr. Craighead attended the Opera NUOVA Vocal Arts Festival in Edmonton, AB.
 He studied with Canadian baritone John Fanning and diction master Nico Castel amongst others, and performed the roles of Sarastro in Die Zauberflöte and Don Alfonso in Cosi fan tutte.

 Mr. Craighead joined the Canadian Opera Company’s Ensemble Studio in the fall of 2009 and began his professional apprenticeship.
 It is through the COC that Mr. Craighead connected with his current teacher, acclaimed New Brunswick soprano, Wendy Nielsen.
 He also regularly works with Marlena Malas of the Curtis institute and baritone Tim Noble.

-With the COC last season Mr. Craighead appeared as Sciarrone in Tosca, the Usher in Rigoletto and Pinellino in Gianni Schicchi as well as understudying roles in Iphigenia in Tauris and Semele.
-Other COC credits include performances of Truffaldino in Ariadne auf Naxos, the Speaker in the Ensemble performance of Die Zauberflöte, the Oracle in Idomeneo, and a Japanese Envoy in the Robert Lepage production of The Nightingale and other Fables in Toronto and at the Brooklyn Academy of Music.
+Mr. Craighead’s COC credits include performances of a Cappadocian in Salome, Publio in the Ensemble Studio performance of La clemenza di Tito, Sciarrone in Tosca, Truffaldino in Ariadne auf Naxos, the Speaker in the Ensemble performance of Die Zauberflöte, the Oracle in Idomeneo, and a Japanese Envoy in the Robert Lepage production of The Nightingale and other Fables in Toronto and at the Brooklyn Academy of Music.